-Your duty under Rule rC89.4 to have proper arrangements in place for lealing with pupils includes ensuring:
+Your duty under Rule rC89.4 to have proper arrangements in place for dealing with pupils includes ensuring:

-- .1 that all pupillage vacancies are advertised in the manner set and the scalalification Manual; - .2 that arrangements are made for the funding of pupils by that lefs witch comply with the Pupillage Funding Rules (rC113 to rC118); and - .3 the chambers meets the mandatory requirements set of the Authorisation Framework and complies with conditions imposed upon its authorisation as an Authorised Education and Training Organisation (AETO).
+- .1 that all pupillage vacancies are advertised in the manner set out in the Bar Qualification Manual; - .2 that arrangements are made for the funding of pupils by chambers which comply with the Pupillage Funding Rules (rC113 to rC118); and - .3 the chambers meets the mandatory requirements set out in the Authorisation Framework and complies with conditions imposed upon its authorisation as an Authorised Education and Training Organisation (AETO).

-Your duty under Rule rC89.5 to have proper an agements in place for ensuring the confidentiality of each client's affairs includes:
+Your duty under Rule rC89.5 to have proper arrangements in place for ensuring the confidentiality of each client's affairs includes:

-- .1 putting in place and enforcing add vater occedures for the purpose of protecting confidential information; - .2 complying with a protection obligations imposed by law; - .3 taking reasonable step to ensure that anyone who has access to such information or data in the course of their work for you complies with these diagrations; and .4 taking into account any further guidance on confidentiality which is available on the Bar Standards Board's web ite.
+- .1 putting in place and enforcing adequate procedures for the purpose of protecting confidential information; - .2 complying with data protection obligations imposed by law; - .3 taking reasonable steps to ensure that anyone who has access to such information or data in the course of their work for you complies with these obligations; and .4 taking into account any further guidance on confidentiality which is available on the Bar Standards Board's website.